 What is community moderation (and why does it matter)?

-There are many platforms where you can find online communities, such as Facebook, Telegram, Reddit, Slack, Discord servers – and right here on Whop.
+There are many online community platforms, such as Whop, Facebook, Telegram, Reddit, Slack, and Discord.

 Wherever they’re found, one thing that the best communities have in common is their use of a moderator to manage user interactions.